matthewfornear/ezjob/README.md

 ---

 ## Troubleshooting
-- Ensure all paths in `data.yaml` are correct.
+- Ensure all paths in `data.yaml` are correct
-- Use YOLO format for annotation.
+- Use YOLO format for annotation
+- If LabelImg crashes on scroll, use arrow keys for navigation
+- Make sure to check "Auto Save" and "Save With YOLO Format" in LabelImg's View menu
-- For help, see `instructions.txt` or ask your assistant.
+- For help, see `state.txt` or ask your assistant

 ## Safety and Ethics

 This bot is for educational purposes only.
-Please ensure you comply with Project1999's terms of service and rules regarding automation.
+Please ensure you comply with website terms of service and rules regarding automation.

 ## License